 In the world of microorganisms, there are different groups.
 There is a small group of dominant ‘effective’ microorganisms, a small group of dominant ‘harmful’ microorganisms and a large group of so-called followers.
 In nature, the group of followers work together with one of the above-mentioned dominant groups.
 In practice, this means that they belong to the most suitable dominant group.
 There is a constant power struggle between the effective and the harmful organisms.
 The “billions of followers” simply wait to see which of the two groups gets the upper hand.
 Then they adapt and follow or imitate the victor.
 When the ‘good guys’, the effective micro-organisms, gain the upper hand, they exert their constructive and disease-suppressing influence on all kinds of areas (e.g. air, soil, plants, water, people, animals,…).
 Proper use of EM in the household, the environment, agriculture and horticulture can promote the increase of effective microorganisms everywhere.

-EM is a living substance and does not work in the same way as an antibiotic or a chemical agent.
-EM increases the population of beneficial microorganisms.
-EM does not kill.
-It is not an antibiotic, but a mixture of life-stimulating microorganisms, known in various food preparations such as beer, wine, sauerkraut,… EM works gradually.
-Depending on the application, you may expect an effect between a few hours (e.g. odour nuisance) to sometimes several years (e.g.; soil fertility).
-The effect of EM is partly based on a combination of fermentative microorganisms.
+EM is a living substance and does not work in the same way as an antibiotic or a chemical agents.
+EM increases the population of beneficial microorganisms, it does not kill!
+It is not an antibiotic, but a mixture of life-stimulating micro-organisms, known in various food preparations such as beer, wine, sauerkraut,… EM works gradually.
+Depending on the application, you may expect an effect between a few hours (e.g. odour removal) to sometimes several years (e.g.; soil fertility).
+The effect of EM is partly based on a combination of fermentative micro-organisms.
 The metabolic products that are produced by fermentation are widely known as antioxidants, vitamins and enzymes.
 Super healthy!